beginning of content

 How is adenomyosis diagnosed?

-Your doctor will talk to you about your symptoms and examine you.
-During the examination, they may notice your uterus is tender and enlarged.
+Your doctor will ask you about your symptoms and examine you.
+They may ask to do a vaginal examination.

-Your doctor may also refer you to a specialist for further tests and treatment.
+Your doctor may also refer you to a gynaecologist for further tests and treatment.

 How is adenomyosis treated?